The Art and Science of Dahlias: A Workshop

 Cost: $30 per session

-The daVinci Pursuit is pleased to welcome illustrator and author Robin Carlson to our third series of online workshops.
-In this series of two workshops, we will combine drawing, painting, and natural science.
-The classes will weave scientific knowledge into accessible and engaging instruction, where students actively create stories in their own artwork.
+The daVinci Pursuit is pleased to welcome illustrator and author Robin Carlson for another in our series of online workshops.
+In the series, we combine drawing, painting, and natural science.
+The classes weave scientific knowledge into accessible and engaging instruction, where students actively create stories in their own artwork.

 About Robin